scale-tone/kee-shepherd/kee-shepherd-vscode/README.md

 Once a secret is added or inserted, KeeShepherd will remember its exact position and proceed with keeping track of it.

-Two types of secrets are supported:
+Three types of secrets are supported:
 * **Supervised**.
 This is a lightweight form of it, just to remember where you left this secret value and to let you navigate back to it at any moment.
 Your actual config files are left intact.
 * **Managed** aka stashable.
 These secrets you can **stash/unstash**: